naufal-dean/Avatar-World-War/readme.md

 ```
 .
 ├── bin
-│   ├── main.exe          # Our main.exe if you are too lazy to compile
+│   ├── main              # Our main if you are too lazy to compile
 │   └── sample_savedata   # Just an example save data
 ├── data
 │   ├── 5x5.txt